Dog Bite Lawyer

 A dog is considered dangerous if it has done one or more of the following:

-- The dog has been used as an accessory to a crime
+- It has been used to aide in a crime.

 If a dog has been labeled as dangerous, there are several stipulations the owner must meet to keep the dog.
 They must: